nf-core/crisprseq/docs/usage_screening.md

 ## Introduction

-The **nf-core/crisprseq** pipeline allows the analysis of CRISPR edited next generation sequencing (NGS) data and CRISPR pooled DNA.
-It can evaluate the quality of gene editing experiments using targeted NGS data, as well as evaluate important genes from knock-out or activation CRISPR-Cas9 screens.
+The **nf-core/crisprseq** pipeline allows the analysis of CRISPR edited CRISPR pooled DNA.
+It can evaluate important genes from knock-out or activation CRISPR-Cas9 screens.

-## Type of analysis

-The "type" parameter specifies whether the user intends to perform editing or screening in the crisprseq pipeline.

 ## Samplesheet input editing